sugumar-MS/Capstone-backend/Readme.md

-🎉 Auction Bidding System
+# 🎉 Auction Flateform-

-Welcome to the Auction Bidding System!
+Welcome to the Auction Flatform System!
 This MERN application is designed to manage auctions, bids, and users.

 It features:
 - Backend: Built with Node.js and Express.